-What are Alpha Hydroxy acids (AHA’s) & Beta Hydroxy acids (BHA’s)
+What are Alpha Hydroxy Acids (AHAs) & Beta Hydroxy Acids (BHAs)?

-‘Acid’ may conjure up images of dissolving holes in metal sheets, but it is important to make the distinction between Mineral acids (such a hydrochloric and sulphuric) which are dangerous and Organic acids which are relatively mild and commonplace in everyday life.
+‘Acid’ may conjure up images of dissolving holes in metal sheets but it's important to make the distinction between Mineral acids (such a hydrochloric and sulphuric) which are dangerous and Organic acids which are relatively mild and common place in everyday life.

 An Alpha Hydroxy Acid or AHA such as glycolic or lactic acid has a hydroxyl group (‐OH) present on the carbon atom immediately adjacent to the acid group.
-This position is defined as "alpha" (first letter of the Greek alphabet) because it is the first carbon next to the acid group.
-Beta‐hydroxy acids are thus molecules where the hydroxy group is on the second carbon next to the acid group.
+This position is defined as "alpha" (first letter of the Greek alphabet) because it's the first carbon next to the acid group.
+Beta‐hydroxy acids (BHAs) are thus molecules where the hydroxy group is on the second carbon next to the acid group.

 Lactic acid on the other hand, has a larger molecular weight than glycolic acid but is capable of being converted in vivo to pyruvic acid (an alpha keto acid) which is presumed to be a more effective exfoliating agent.

-Alpha Hydroxy acids (AHA’s)
+Alpha Hydroxy Acids (AHAs)

-Water soluble Alpha Hydroxy acids (AHA’s) are somewhat incorrectly referred to as fruit acids.
-Mandelic acid is extracted from hydrolysed bitter almonds and other AHA’s are not derived from fruit either.
+Water soluble Alpha Hydroxy acids (AHAs) are somewhat incorrectly referred to as fruit acids.
+Mandelic acid is extracted from hydrolysed bitter almonds and other AHAs are not derived from fruit either.
 Glycolic acid is found in honey or sugar cane.
 Lactic acid is found in soured milk and tartaric acid and can be isolated from fermented grapes (wine).

 The full mechanism of action of hydroxy acids is not yet fully understood.
 It is known, however, that they function in two distinct fashions: First, they can act as a simple humectant that absorbs moisture from the atmosphere.
 When applied to the skin, these hydrated HAs act to increase the water content of the skin and thus moisturise the outer layer of the epidermis (the stratum corneum or horny layer) and consequently make the skin softer and more flexible.
 The second method by which HAs are thought to act is by reducing corneocyte adhesion (the strength of the glue between the cells) and accelerating cell proliferation within the deeper basal layer of the skin.
 This exfoliating action of HAs occurs as a result of their ability to break the bonds between dead skin cells that form at the surface of the skin.
 Skin normally has a dead layer of cells at its surface (the corneocyte layer), and HAs can speed up the normal process of skin cell regeneration and sloughing.
 This results in increased flexibility of the skin as well as decreased formation of large dry skin flakes at the surface of the skin.
 Most of the evidence on how AHAs work seems to point to exfoliation and the resulting turnover of new cells in the outer epidermal layer of the skin.

-There is increasing evidence however, that AHAs may be working at a much deeper level.
+There is increasing evidence however that AHAs may be working at a much deeper level.
 There may well be increases in procollagen and Type I collagen that occurs in the deeper dermis layer brought about by long term treatment with AHAs.
-In reaching deeper, influencing both the epidermis and the deeper dermis layer, resulting in improvement of the skins firmness and thickness and texture.
-Another interesting study showed that AHAs may thin the outer stratum corneum, but actually end up increasing the overall thickness of the epidermis.
+In reaching deeper, influencing both the epidermis and the deeper dermis layer, resulting in improvement of the skin's firmness and thickness and texture.
+Another interesting study showed that AHAs may thin the outer stratum corneum but actually end up increasing the overall thickness of the epidermis.
 This thickening is accompanied by increased synthesis of glycosaminoglycans and collagen.
-It is becoming apparent that alpha‐hydroxy acids may do more than just increase exfoliation and skin cell turnover.
+It's becoming apparent that alpha‐hydroxy acids may do more than just increase exfoliation and skin cell turnover.

 Part of the alpha hydroxy acid family, mandelic acid, named after the German mandel (almond), is derived from the hydrolysis of bitter almonds.
-Like other AHA’s, mandelic acid is suitable for treating a huge array of prevalent skin care concerns, such as photo-ageing, rosacea, irregular pigmentation, inflammatory noncystic acne and blackheads.
+Like other AHAs, mandelic acid is suitable for treating a huge array of prevalent skin care concerns, such as photo-ageing, rosacea, irregular pigmentation, inflammatory noncystic acne and blackheads.
 But unlike its more aggressive equivalents, mandelic acid does not result in skin irritation, erythema and burning.